Bundesautobahn 7

-is the longest German Autobahn and the longest national motorway in Europe at 963 km (598 mi).
+is the longest German Autobahn and the longest national motorway in Europe at 963 km.
 It bisects the country almost evenly between east and west.
 In the north, it starts at the border with Denmark as an extension of the Danish part of E45.
 In the south, the autobahn ends at the Austrian border.
 This final gap was closed in September 2009.